dbikard/dgrec/README.md

       -q, --quality_threshold INTEGER
                                       threshold value used to filter out reads of poor average quality
-      -i, --ignore_pos TEXT           list of positions that are ignored in the genotype, e.g. [0,1,149,150]
+      -i, --ignore_pos LIST           list of positions that are ignored in the genotype, e.g. [0,1,149,150]
       -r, --reads_per_umi_thr INTEGER
                                       minimum number of reads required to take a